RunInUAE

 Warning!
 When pressing Ctrl-Alt-hotkey in E-UAE, please make sure to press (and hold) the Ctrl key first, followed by the Alt key, followed by the hotkey.
 Otherwise it will not work.

 As described in the Introduction, using Workbench you can double-click on any HD installed 68k game or program.
 It should then run in E-UAE!
 Please note that RunInUAE must already be running, because it has to patch Workbench.
 (Since it is a commodity, you can add it to your WBStartup.
-You may want to change it's CX_POPUP tooltype to NO, so that it's window does not appear.)
+You will probably want to stop it's window from appearing, by ticking the "RunInUAE > Start hidden" menu item.)

 You can also drag & drop any HD installed game icon (including WHDLoad/JST ones) onto RunInUAE's icon in AmiDock, or on to RunInUAE's AppIcon.